vitorbritto/just/README.md

 ## Configuration
 Feel free to change the configuration to be whatever you want.
 Just modify the `config` properties/methods in `./lib/config.js` file.

-> Use `node just --help` for more details and instructions.
+> Use `./just -h` for more details and instructions.

 ## Contributing
 Feel free to [contribute](https://github.com/vitorbritto/just/pulls) with this project or leave a [suggestion](https://github.com/vitorbritto/just/issues).